Streampunk/dynamorse-deprecated/README.md

 IT swiss army knife for professional media infrastructure and production.
 This is a *prototype* [Node.js](http://nodejs.org/) application that demonstrates:

 * Putting the [Joint Taskforce for Networked Media](http://www.jt-nm.org)'s [Reference Architecture](http://www.jt-nm.org/RA-1.0/index.shtml) to work - streaming professional quality media with support for identity, timimg and [NMOS](http://www.nmos.tv) [registration and discovery](https://github.com/AMWA-TV/nmos-discovery-registration);
-* Applying Internet of Things concepts (IBM's [Node-RED](http://nodered.org)) to running media infrastructure on commodity IT systems, changing traditional infrastructure into a drag-and-drop interfaces and JSON REST APIs;
+* Applying Internet of Things concepts (IBM's [Node-RED](http://nodered.org)) to running media infrastructure on commodity IT systems, changing traditional infrastructure into drag-and-drop interfaces and JSON REST APIs;
-* Using [reactive streams](http://www.reactive-streams.org/) concepts from big data to manage, monitor and balance resources, including CPU load.
-Reactive streams are similar in concept to [adaptive bitrate streams](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming) that are in common use in stream media delivery.
+* Using [reactive streams](http://www.reactive-streams.org/) concepts from big data to manage, monitor and balance collaborative resources, including CPU load.
+Reactive streams are similar in concept to the [adaptive bitrate streams](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming) commonly used in streaming media delivery.

+The name _dynamorse_ is a reference to dynamic morse code - still a stream of information but conveyed and controlled dynamically.
 With dynamorse, you can create streaming workflows on-the-fly by building pipelines that connect inputs (_funnels_) to outputs (_spouts_) via transformations (_valves_) under the control of _fittings_.
 Everything is measured in real time by a set of _gauges_.
-Everything that flows down a dynamorse pipe is an NMOS _grain_ and every pipe that you draw contains an NMOS _flow_.
+Everything that flows down a dynamorse pipe is an NMOS _grain_ and every pipe contains an NMOS _flow_.

 Watch the video to find out how to install dynamorse and get started with building virtual infrastructure.